eazy13forlife/mytodos-frontend/README.md

 # MyTodos
-MyTodos is a fully responsive, full stack task application
+MyTodos is a fully responsive, full stack task application with a bunch of fun features.

 ## Live Url
 https://mytodos-frontend.vercel.app/